FrankDMartinez/emma/design notes.md

 ####Abstrat Data Types####

 Each simulated election will be represented by an object indicating:
-* the number of Candidates in the election
+* The number of Candidates in the election
-* the number of Voters in the election
+* The number of Voters in the election
-* the way the actual utility of Each Candidate to Each Voter
+* The way the actual utility of Each Candidate to Each Voter
-* the degree of Voter ignorance
+* The degree of Voter ignorance
-* the fraction of Voters voting honestly versus voting strategically
+* The fraction of Voters voting honestly versus voting strategically
-* a collection of statistics for each voting method with respect to this simulated election
+* A collection of statistics for each voting method with respect to this simulated election

+Each voting method, with respect to a particular election, will be represented by an object indicating:
+* The Candidate elected by that method in that election
+* A collection of Bayesian Regret statistics
+* A collection of IBR statistics
+* Whether the voting method elects the Condorcet Candidate
+* Whether the voting method elects the True Condorcet Candidate

+Each collection of Bayesian Regret statistics for a particular voting method in a particular election will consist of:
+* The method's Bayesian Regret for the particular election
+* The method's Bayesian Regret per Voter for the particular election

+Each collection of IBR statistics for a particular voting method in a particular election will consist of:
+* The IBR of Each Voter produced by the method for the particular election
+* The arithmetic mean of the IBRs produced by the method for the particular election
+* The standard deviation of the IBRs produced by the method for the particular election
+* The fraction of Voters for Whom the particular voting method resulted in the least IBR for the particular election

+Each voting method, separately from the representation with respect to a particular election, will be represented by an object indicating:
+* A collection of simulation-wide Bayesian Regret statistics
+* A collection of simulation-wide IBR statistics
+* The fraction of elections the particular method:
+  - Elects the Condorcet Candidate
+  - Elects the True Condorcet Candidate

+Each collection of simulation-wide Bayesian Regret statistics for a particular voting method will be represented by an object indicating:
+* The arithmetic mean of Bayesian Regret per Voter from all elections
+* The standard deviation of the Bayesian Regret per Voter from all elections

+Each collection of simulation-wide IBR statistics for a particular voting method will be represented by an object indicating:
+* The arithmetic mean of the IBR of Each Voter from all elections
+* The standard deviation of the IBR of Each Voter
+* The fraction of elections the particular method results in the least IBR for the largest fraction of Voters
+* The fraction of Voters for Whom the particular voting method resulted in the least IBR

 ####Code Outline####